Feeling a bit nervous to share on Facebook? Do not worry, this is completely normal.

-It is important to send Facebook messages during “regular” hours, otherwise your friend might read it in the middle of the night while half asleep!
-The key is to know your audience and send the message when you know they are likely to be online and have time to look at your GoFundMe.
+It is important to send Facebook messages during normal waking hours, otherwise your friend might read it in the middle of the night while they're half asleep!
+It's important to know your audience and send the message when you know they are likely to be online and have time to look at your GoFundMe.

-Typically, sending messages after work from 6-8pm in your local time zone is a good rule of thumb, or on Sunday nights around the same time frame.
-I would try to avoid regular weekend times, as people are less likely to be on their phones/computers!
+Typically, sending messages after work in the early evening from 6-8pm in your local time zone is a good rule of thumb or on Sunday evenings around the same time.
+I would try to avoid regular weekend times, as people are perhaps less likely to be on their phones/computers!

-Do not worry!
-The good news is that you can always follow up with your original message at a better time, as follow-ups are just as important as the original message.
-Following up 3-5 days after your message without hearing back is encouraged.
+Don't worry!
+The good news is that you can always follow up your original message at a better time, as follow-ups are just as important as the original message.
+Following up 3–5 days after your message without hearing back is encouraged.
 You can do this through another Facebook message, text message or even in person.

-The important part of the follow up is that you remind them about your GoFundMe, and share how much it would mean to you if they were able to make a donation.
-Remember, honesty and vulnerability are best when it comes to these things!
+The important part of the follow-up is that you remind them about your GoFundMe and share how much it would mean to you if they were able to make a donation.
+Remember, honesty and vulnerability are best in these situations!
 If they can tell that you are emotionally invested, they will be too.

 Facebook events are creative ways to share your GoFundMe with a large group of people, without feeling like you are oversharing your link.
 Also, Facebook curates your posts to show them to a specific audience, so creating an event and inviting your closest friends and family guarantees that they see your GoFundMe and know about your story!

 This gives your network the opportunity to share your GoFundMe with their friends and family by inviting them to your event.